Fostering Collective Discourse: A Distributed Role-Based Approach to Online News Commenting: System Design and Implementation

 \subsection{Role Assignment}

-To implement a distributed model, we introduce three distinct user roles (Level 0, 1, and 2) that collaborate on structuring and organizing of discussions, focusing on three main features -- \textbf{clustering}, \textbf{summarizing}, and \textbf{threading}.
+To implement a distributed model, we introduce three distinct user roles (Level 0, 1, and 2) that collaborate on structuring and organizing of discussions, focusing on three main features~--~\textbf{clustering}, \textbf{summarizing}, and \textbf{threading}.
 These features are not assigned individually to each level but are collectively realized through the collaboration of different levels.
-We distributed the roles so that the main outcomes of the system are realized through collaborative cycles of proposing and reviewing activities by users at different levels; for example, a Level0 user may propose a comment cluster, which is then reviewed by a Level1 user.
-The assigned roles for each level are presented in Figure~\ref{figure:role-assignment}.
+The role hierarchy in our system was designed so that users at each level take responsibility for increasingly broader units of the discussion.
+Level 0 users start by clustering individual comments.
+Level 1 users then review and summarize each cluster, working with ideas at a wider scope.
+Finally, Level 2 users create and organize threaded discussions based on those summaries.
+Assigning roles in this order ensures that each level’s participation is enabled by the validated outputs from the previous level and that collaboration emerges through cycles of proposing and reviewing across role boundaries.